-Stephanie Harper has 21+ years of dance training and has a B.A. in Dance from Western Washington University.
-Her primary training as a dancer and instructor is in ballet but she is trained both as a dancer and instructor in contemporary, modern, jazz, tap and hip hop.
+Stephanie Harper has 23+ years of dance training and has a B.A. in Dance from Western Washington University.
+Her primary focus as an instructor is ballet but she also specialized in contemporary and jazz.
 Stephanie’s approach to dance is anatomical, unique, effective and ever-developing as a result of research, communication and experience.
 But mostly…it’s because of her love for the art!

 Harper&I is not simply Stephanie’s creation…it is largely due to every student that Stephanie has ever taught, every experience she has had in life, and every person she has met.
 Through dance and movement she strives to help students and community members build greater self-awareness and to feel more connectivity within themselves and their environment.
 She is thrilled that Harper&I has received so much support in the community and is excited to continue helping dancers develop a sense of self-confidence and the knowledge that they can do anything they set their heart and mind to.

 Emma grew up in the dance community of Bellingham, beginning at age three.
 Her training is rooted with a foundation in classical ballet, though she also studied and competed in many other styles, such as jazz, contemporary, hip hop, musical theatre, and ballroom.
 After studying at Cornish College of the Arts, Emma came back to Bellingham to pursue her passion of teaching and choreography.
 Emma first joined the Harper&I family as a ballet/contemporary instructor in 2012.
 After taking some time to focus on choreographing stage musicals, she is elated to rejoin the HIDC faculty.
 Her specialties now include ballet, jazz, contemporary, musical theatre, and competition dance.